Wednesday, September 10, 2025

 When people depart from God, curses follow.
 Rebellion against the Creator is the devil’s enterprise.
 He wants us to think that the whole concept of God is below our dignity.

 Psalm 118:8 says, “It is better to take refuge in the Lord than to trust in man.”
-Psalm 146:3 says, “Do not trust in princes, in mortal man, in whom there is no salvation.”
 Hebrews 3:12 says, “Take care, brethren, that there not be in any one of you an evil, unbelieving heart that falls away from the living God.”

 “Blessed is the man who trusts in the Lord, and whose hope is the Lord.
 For he shall be like a tree planted by the waters, which spreads out its roots by the river, and will not fear when heat comes; but its leaf will be green and will not be anxious in the year of drought, nor will cease from yielding fruit.”
 Jeremiah 17:7-8

-Psalm 1 uses a tree planted by water as a metaphor a for a person who meditates on the Law of the Lord day and night.
-In John 15:5, Jesus said, “I am the vine; you are the branches.
-If you remain in Me and I in you, you will bear much fruit; apart from Me you can do nothing.”
+Trust (reliance) on the Lord is the exhortation of Psalm 1 which uses a tree planted by water as a metaphor for a person who meditates on the Law of the Lord day and night.
+He is drawing from the source of life.

 “The Art of War” is a book attributed to a Chinese man named Sun Tzu (544-496 BC).
 He taught that all warfare is based on deception.
 Some deceptions that he used to win wars included: